10 Tips One Shouldn’t Miss While Preparing for Everest Base Camp Trek

 Be Prepared for Unsupportive Weathers and Temperatures.

 Trekking to Everest Base Camp is quite different from traversing to other trekking destinations in Nepalese Himalayas.
-Due to high altitude, the temperatures of the Khumbu Region are almost always cold.
+Due to high altitude, the temperatures of the Khumbu Region hiking are almost always cold.
 Moreover, the trekking routes to the base camp of Everest go past glaciers, and glacial lakes at the foot of snowcapped mountains.
 This also contributes in the cold temperatures.

 In cold seasons, snowstorms and in monsoon, rain might turn unsupportive to complete Everest Base Camp Trek successfully.